 Bishop Waynick has been married for 49 years to Larry, and they have two grown children; Elizabeth (Mike) of Irvine, CA, and Steve (Tricia) of Canton, MI.

-If elected at October’s Diocesan Convention, Bishop Waynick would begin her tenure with us immediately.
-She would serve on a half-time basis, alternating two weeks in in the diocese and two weeks off.
-The agreement would last for one year with option to extend.
-She would perform all episcopal functions including ordinations and confirmations in addition to other traditional duties of a bishop including staff supervision, visitations, and more.
-Bishop Waynick would work closely with the Standing Committee as we begin our work with the people of this diocese to study our ministry in this place and to move forward into the next phase of diocesan episcopal authority.
+She will serve for one year on a half-time basis, alternating two weeks in in the diocese and two weeks off.
+She will perform all episcopal functions including ordinations and confirmations in addition to other traditional duties of a bishop including staff supervision, visitations, and more.
+Bishop Waynick will work closely with the Standing Committee as we begin our work with the people of this diocese to study our ministry in this place and to move forward into the next phase of diocesan episcopal authority.